wolce/ctf-writeups/HackTM_CTF_2020/dora/dora.md

 ![Sprite 4](sprites/4.png)
 ![Sprite 5](sprites/5.png)

-In order to create our templates we need to apply the same Preprocessing and Segmentation steps as for the main image.
+In order to create our templates we need to apply the previously seen Preprocessing and Segmentation steps.
 Here is a script which needs to be executed only one time.

 ```python
 from imutils.paths import list_images